-Launching in fall 2018 is our new, faster, less-expensive MBA format, which requires only 39 credits.
+Launched in 2018, our new, faster, less-expensive MBA requires only 39 credits.
 The MBA program is open to students with any type of bachelor's degree.

 Additionally, Iona does not require a GMAT for applicants into the MBA program.

 Iona's MBA can be taken at the pace you select.
 Full-time students take 9-12 credits per term and typically complete the degree in 12 months.
 Part-time students typically take 6 credits per term and can complete the degree in 20 months.

 The program offers rolling admission, so students can enter the program at any of five terms during the year – June, July, August, November or February.

 Completed online application

 Official transcripts from all colleges attended

 International Student Additional Requirements:

 Official IELTS or TOEFL score